 Henry Ford was an American industrialist and inventor who formulated the assembly-line methods for automobile manufacturing, which led to faster production at lower costs.

-One of the most popular figures in history, Ford’s inspired the Industrial Revolution in the United States and worldwide.
+One of the most popular figures in history, Ford inspired the Industrial Revolution in the United States and worldwide.

 Early Life and Education:

-Born on a farm in Greenfield Township, Michigan, Henry Ford had two brothers and two sisters.
+Born on a farm in Greenfield Township, Michigan on 30 July in 1863, Henry Ford was the eldest son of six children born to William and Mary Ford.
+His father owned a prosperous farm.
+Henry was educated at the local one-room school for eight years where he demonstrated an early interest in mechanical objects.
 His father gave him a pocket watch when he was fifteen.
-Even at such a young age, Ford reassembled it and gained the reputation of a watch repairman.
-When his mother died in 1876, he refused to take over the family farm.
-Ford became an apprentice machinist in 1879.
-He also worked for Westinghouse company as a steam engine repairman.
+Even at such a young age, Henry reassembled it and gained the reputation as a watch repairman.
+Spending his spare time in a small machine shop, Henry constructed his first steam engine in 1878.
+When his mother died in 1876, he refused to take over the family farm deciding that he did not want to be a farmer.

 Contributions and Achievements:

-Henry Ford built his first steam engine when he was only fifteen.
-He constructed his first internal combustion engine in 1893 and his first automobile in 1896.
-Ford changed the way automobiles were designed and built, bringing in the assembly-line factories for the mass production of vehicles that later led to lower prices, and therefore caused a storm in automobile ownership throughout the United States and abroad.
-He created his first gasoline-driven buggy or Quadricycle in 1893 which was entirely self-propelled.
+Ford changed the way automobiles were designed and built, bringing in the first assembly-line factories for the mass production of vehicles in 1913.
+This later led to lower prices, and therefore caused a storm in automobile ownership throughout the United States and abroad.
+By 1918 almost half of all American cars were Model T’s.

 Later Life and Death:

-Henry Ford fell ill and went into retirement in 1945.
-He died of a cerebral hemorrhage two years later in 1947.
-Ford was buried in the Ford Cemetery in Detroit.
+Henry Ford suffered a stroke and went into retirement in 1945.
+He was succeeded by his grandson, Henry Ford II.
+The American Petroleum Institute awarded him its first Gold Medal for outstanding contributions to the welfare of humanity the same year.
+Henry Ford died from of a cerebral hemorrhage two years later on 7 April in 1947.
+He was buried in the Ford Cemetery in Detroit.
 He was 83 years old.